+Casey House has a long and proud history in Toronto.
 Founded by a group of volunteers in 1988, Casey House was Canada’s first stand-alone treatment facility for people with HIV/AIDS, and the first free-standing hospice in Ontario.
-At that time, many people were dying alone, cut off from the support of family and friends because of stigma and misplaced fear.
-Our founders’ wise response was to create a home environment in which people with HIV/AIDS could be cared for with dignity and compassion.
-They created new approaches to palliative care, and played a leading role in both end-of-life care and HIV/AIDS care.
+At that time, many people were dying alone, cut off from the support of family and friends due to stigma and misplaced fear.
+This isolation even extended to the medical community.
+The first client was delivered to the door by medics wearing masks and gowns.
+He was greeted by Casey House with an embrace.
+It was the first time he’d been touched in months.

 Our founders believed that everyone deserves to be cared for with dignity and compassion, so they created new approaches to palliative care, and played a leading role in both end-of-life care and HIV/AIDS care set in a home environment.

 June Callwood, one of the founders of Casey House, was one of the most exceptional and respected voices in Canada, as a career journalist and writer.
 June didn’t just write about injustices: she felt compelled to help.
 She was a strong activist and advocate across numerous causes, from poverty and illness, to racism, homophobia, censorship, and women and children in crisis.
 Casey House was named after June’s son Casey Frayne, who was killed in 1982 at the age of 20 by an impaired driver while riding his motorcycle to university.
 During her lifetime, she also helped create Nellie’s, one of Canada’s first shelters for women in crisis and Jessie’s: The June Callwood Centre for Young Women.